 You may complain of the inability to sleep or lose your appetite.
-You may ruminate about a particular part of the incident over and over again.
+You may ruminate about a particular part of the incident repeatedly.
 It may even feel like you are reliving the incident.
 You may only remember part or none of the incident.

 Your brain does not work well when it’s still in shock.
-Drinking juice and water as well as eating good protein snacks are important during this phase after a critical incident.
-Don’t try to work or do anything that requires concentration.
+Drinking juice and water and eating good protein snacks are essential during this phase after a critical incident.
 Don’t beat yourself up.
 All of what you are experiencing is normal.
 It will pass.
-Some EMDR protocols like the ASSYST protocol and Group protocols are designed for these types of experiences.
+Some EMDR protocols, like the ASSYST protocol and Group protocols, are designed for these types of experiences.

-Sometimes people have thoughts like, “it’s my fault,” even if they were the victim of the incident.
+Sometimes people think, “it’s my fault,” even if they were the victim of the incident.

 EMDR therapy can prevent acute stress symptoms from turning into post-traumatic stress syndrome.
-If you are looking for relief from acute stress symptoms book an appointment as soon as you can.
+If you are looking for relief from acute stress symptoms brought on by sexual assault, book an appointment as soon as possible.
 See my blog post here Sex & Abuse of Power

 See Group EMDR for Ongoing Traumatic Stress during and after a critical incident for hire.